-Students desiring to live in the Married Quarters must apply in writing to the Administration and be willing to comply with changing circumstances from year to year.
+Students desiring to live in Married Quarters must apply in writing to the Administration and be willing to comply with changing circumstances from year to year.
 Fulton has a limited number of houses available for the accommodation of married students and their families - some three-bedroom and others two-bedroom.

 Married persons are not normally accepted as students of the College if this requires separation from the spouse.
 A student who conceals their marriage from the College for whatever reason may be asked to discontinue their studies when the true situation becomes known to the Administration.
+There may be special circumstances in that a married student will travel alone to Fulton for studies, this student must in written advise the school Administration with regards to why the family is unable to travel with him/her.